QuTech-Delft/qtt/README.md

 > pip install pyvisa
 > # install opencv according to platform instructions
 ```
-(For Mac OS, follow instruction in this [blog post](http://www.pyimagesearch.com/2015/06/29/install-opencv-3-0-and-python-3-4-on-osx/) to install `openCV`)
+(For Mac OS using Python 3.4, follow instruction in this [blog post](http://www.pyimagesearch.com/2015/06/29/install-opencv-3-0-and-python-3-4-on-osx/) to install `openCV`)

 If necessary install the drivers for your hardware.
 Some links:
 * (Virtual COM port driver)[http://www.ftdichip.com/Drivers/VCP.htm]